Skip to main content

 2025 Illinois Tax Amnesty

-Public Act 104-0006 (HB 2755), amends the Illinois Tax Delinquency Amnesty Act and provides the opportunity for taxpayers to pay certain outstanding tax liabilities and to have penalties and interest waived for taxes paid in full during the amnesty period.
+Taxpayers have the opportunity to pay outstanding eligible tax liabilities and have related penalties and interest forgiven, provided the taxes are paid in full during the amnesty period.

-An eligible tax liability is a liability that was not reported or paid for tax periods ending after June 30, 2018, and prior to July 1, 2024.
+An eligible tax liability is tax debt due from periods ending after June 30, 2018, and prior to July 1, 2024.

-Eligible tax liabilities and returns must be paid and filed during those dates to qualify for the waiver of penalty and interest.
+Eligible tax liabilities and returns must be paid and filed in full October 1, 2025, through November 17, 2025, to qualify for the waiver of penalty and interest.

 Individuals paying an individual income tax liability can schedule a payment using their checking or savings account at MyTax Illinois.
-(Payments must be made during the amnesty program period.)
-You can
+(Payment must be made in full during the amnesty program period.)

 Note: You must have a previous year Form IL-1040, Illinois Individual Income Tax Return, on file with IDOR to use MyTax Illinois.
 If you are unsure, you can check the IL-PIN inquiry using your Social Security number and Driver's License or State ID number.
 To make a payment or create an account in the MyTax Illinois system, you will be required to input the account number (IL-PIN) assigned to you.
 If there is no IL-PIN assigned to you, choose another payment option.